 6. Writing what we called "ticky-tack tickets," or citations written for issues a warning should have sufficed for, just to make a show of turning in a pile of tickets at the end of a shift.
 Yes, even other cops think cops who write needless tickets are jerks.

 7. Not offering to cover a call for an officer about to end tour (at the end of their shift), thus preventing them from going home on time.

-8. Making car stops when there are 911 calls holding which have yet to receive officer response.
-Calls for service were our number one priority, and a car stop opens any number of possibilities for time consumption — a DWI could eat anywhere from one to five hours, depending on the circumstances, and a minor warrant is still usually a mandatory arrest.
+8. Making car stops when there are 911 calls holding that have yet to receive officer response.
+Calls for service were our number one priority, and a car stop opens any number of possibilities for time consumption – a DWI could eat anywhere from one to five hours, depending on the circumstances, and a minor warrant is still usually a mandatory arrest.
 If we're getting slammed with 911 calls and you're ferrying a warrant arrest to jail because they didn't pay the $10 fine for their seatbelt ticket, you're going to make yourself unpopular very quickly.

 9. Eclipsing your allotted time on breaks and lunches.

 10. Having a dead flashlight on second or third shift.
 I tried to always carry two on my person and another one or two in my gear.
 When it comes to flashlights on duty in the dark, two is one and one is none.
 There are few things more terrifying than searching a building in the dark with your gun drawn at the low ready position, and watching your flashlight fade to black.

 11. Being a bad building search partner.
 This might take the form of either being too uptight, when you're so wound up you have to fight the urge to shoot the first shadow that moves, or too laissez-faire, when you get lazy and start plodding through the building, ignoring clearance tactics and protocols.
 The former is usually the sin of the rookie; the latter the sin of the veteran.